openearth/xbeach-docs/docs/xbeach_manual.rst

    sedimentation/erosion.
 What happens in the lagoon?

 #.
 How is the lagoon affected by the mean water level?
 Increase or
-   decrease the mean water level condition (‘tide.tx’), run the model again (maybe for a shorter time by reducing keyword: :par:`tstop`).
+   decrease the mean water level condition (âtide.txâ), run the model again (maybe for a shorter time by reducing keyword: :par:`tstop`).
 How are the circulation and sediment transport affected?